mihaimaruseac/hindent/TESTS.md

 -- https://github.com/commercialhaskell/hindent/issues/244
 x :: Num a => a
 x = undefined

--- instance
-instance Num a => C a

--- long instance
-instance Nuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuum a =>
-         C a where
-  f = undefined
 ```

 expipiplus1 Always break before `::` on overlong signatures #390